 Perry Marshall, Founder of Perry S. Marshall & Associates

-Bill Ringle and Perry Marshall discuss the Pareto Principle and how businesses can use it to fill in the gaps.
+Bill Ringle and Perry Marshall discuss the Pareto Principle – commonly known as the 80/20 Principle – and how small business leaders can use it to fill in the gaps for greater growth.

 >>> Visit MyQuestforTheBest.com for complete show notes and more expert advice and inspiring stories to propel your small business growth.